THE NEVER ENDING WALK TO THE BEST RICE FIELDS

 There were swimming pools in the said resort but who would dare to swim when the weather was freezing.
 Within the said resort, there is also a display of Ifugao primitive houses which serves as a showroom as well known as the Banaue Ethnic Village.

-The day tour then ended.
+Day 1 has then ended.
 Some of my friends did not eat dinner as they were so tired and opted to sleep early and prepare for the big event the following day.

 a view of our transient houses for three days |

-Let me start the adventure by sharing to you where we stayed.
-From the choices that were laid down, we chose the Banaue Ethnic Village and Pine Forest Resort, to experience primitive living.
+From the choices that were laid down by contacts, the group decided to choose the Banaue Ethnic Village and Pine Forest Resort, to experience primitive living.
 And by primitive, means staying in cottages with the forest that surrounds and the very cold atmosphere.

 at the Banaue view point |